Central Arkansas: Aviation

 The Clinton National Airport in Little Rock is the largest commercial airport in the state, with more than 100 flights arriving or departing each day and nonstop jet service to eighteen cities.
 North Little Rock Municipal Airport, located across the Arkansas River, is designated as a general aviation reliever airport for Clinton National by the Federal Aviation Administration (FAA).
-Central Arkansas also has several smaller municipally owned general aviation airports: Conway Airport at Cantrell Field in Conway, Saline County Regional in Benton, Grider Field in Pine Bluff.
+Central Arkansas also has several smaller municipally owned general aviation airports: Conway Airport at Cantrell Field in Conway, Saline County Regional Airport in Benton, Grider Field in Pine Bluff.

 Professional sports

 The city of Little Rock is home to the Arkansas Travelers.
 The Travelers are the AA Minor League Baseball affiliate of the Seattle Mariners.
 They compete in the Texas League and play their home games at Dickey–Stephens Park.